 Know the health care reform rules.
-Although the Affordable Care Act has been in place for several years, 2015 was the first full year that employer shared responsibility provisions and the related information reporting requirements applied.
-If your business is large enough to be affected by these rules (i.e., it is an "applicable large employer"), you must offer minimum essential health care coverage that is "affordable" and that provides "minimum value" to your full-time employees (and their dependents) or potentially be required to make a shared responsibilities.
-Generally, a business that had an average of at least 50 full-time employees (including full-time equivalent employees) during 2017 is considered an applicable large employer for 2021.
+If your business is considered to be an "applicable large employer," you must offer minimum essential health care coverage that is "affordable" and that provides "minimum value" to your full-time employees (and their dependents) or potentially be required to make a shared responsibility payment to the IRS.
+You'll also have reporting responsibilities.
+Generally, a business that had an average of at least 50 full-time employees (including full-time equivalent employees) during 2017 is considered an applicable large employer for 2023.

 Deduct start-up expenditures.
-If you are involved in a new business venture in 2021, you may elect to deduct up to \$5,000 of your business start-up expenditures, such as travel expenses incurred in lining up prospective distributors or supplies and advertising costs paid or incurred before the new business began operating.
+If you are involved in a new business venture in 2023, you may elect to deduct up to \$5,000 of your business start-up expenditures, such as travel expenses incurred in lining up prospective distributors or supplies and advertising costs paid or incurred before the new business began operating.
 (Remaining costs are deductible over a 180-month period.)
 The \$5,000 deduction is reduced by the amount your start-up costs exceed \$50,000.
-To claim the deduction for 2021, your new business must be up and running by year-end.
+To claim the deduction for 2023, your new business must be up and running by year-end.

 Hire your child.
 Paying your child to do legitimate work for your business can be a tax saver if you are self-employed.
 You may deduct reasonable wages paid to your child as a business expense.
-The income will be taxed to your child, but the standard deduction can shield as much as \$12,550 from tax (in 2021).
+The income will be taxed to your child, but the standard deduction can shield as much as \$13,850 from tax in 2023.
 Any earnings over that amount will be taxed at your child's rate-which is probably much lower than yours.
 Wages you pay your child will be exempt from FICA taxes until your child turns 18, assuming your business is unincorporated.

 Take credit.
 Eligible businesses can use tax credits to lower their tax liabilities.
-The next table shows some of the tax credits available for 2021.
+The table on page 16 shows some of the tax credits available for 2023.